 The NIH Small Business Office (SBO) serves as an advocate for small business through various program activities and outreach efforts.
 These efforts are intended to maximize prime and subcontract acquisition opportunities at the NIH for small businesses owned by the disadvantaged, women, veterans, service-disabled veterans, and Historically Underutilized Business Zone (HUBZone) concerns.
+Inquires should be sent to Diana Mukitarian, Chief, (301) 496-9639, sbmail@od.nih.gov.

 The Small Business Program is located in the NIH's Office of Acquisition Management and Policy, whose URL is: http://oa.od.nih.gov/ oamp/index.html.
+Among other things, the Small Business Program at the NIH is responsible for: